What are the do's and don’ts when working in Denmark?

 These do's and don’ts are of course general guidelines, so do ask in your workplace to find out how things are at your exact workplace.

-- Take time to socialize with your colleagues over coffee or lunch.
+- Take time to socialise with your colleagues over coffee or lunch.

-- Talk friendly and polite to your colleagues and your manager.
-The Danes are typically a little afraid of conflict, so conflicts in the workplace is often handled quietly rather than ending up in an argument.
+- Be friendly and polite to your colleagues and your manager.
+The Danes are typically a little afraid of conflict, so conflicts in the workplace are often handled quietly rather than ending up in an argument.